Yandy Díaz Player Props: Rays vs. Guardians

 Yandy Díaz At The Plate

-- Diaz leads Tampa Bay with 119 hits and an OBP of .397 this season.
+- Diaz leads Tampa Bay with an OBP of .397 this season while batting .318 with 46 walks and 70 runs scored.

-- Among the qualified hitters in MLB action, he ranks fifth in batting average, sixth in on-base percentage, and 19th in slugging.
+- Among qualified batters in MLB, his batting average ranks fifth, his on-base percentage ranks sixth, and he is 19th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.